Geography of New York City: Environmental issues

 New York City plays an important role in the green policy agenda because of its size.
 Environmental groups make large efforts to help shape legislation in New York because they see the strategy as an efficient way to influence national programs.
-New York City's economy is larger than Switzerland's, a size that means the city has potential to set new de facto standards.
-Manufacturers are also attuned to the latest trends and needs in the city because the market is simply too big to ignore.
+The magnitude of New York City's economy gives the city potential to set new de facto standards.

-Although cities like San Francisco or Portland, Oregon are most commonly associated with urban environmentalism in the United States, New York City's unique urban footprint and extensive transportation systems make it more sustainable than most American cities.
+Although cities like San Francisco or Portland, Oregon, are most commonly associated with urban environmentalism in the United States, New York City's unique urban footprint and extensive transportation systems make it more sustainable than most American cities.